nextstrain/auspice/docs-src/docs/introduction/overview.md

 Auspice can be used locally to view datasets, or deployed to server- or serverless-websites.
 It allows easy customisation of aesthetics and functionality, and powers the visualisations on [nextstrain.org](https://nextstrain.org).

+> I think this page could also be a good place to explain how to navigate the rest of the docs.
+Which section do I want to go to next?
+Why would I use auspice.us vs. custom server vs. static-site generator vs. narratives?
+This doesn't have to be long, but I was just confused/overwhlemed about where/why I want to visit the different tabs. --Cassia

 ## Running Auspice Locally